 The first registration received for ProFume was in Switzerland in 2003.
 ProFume was first registered in the United States in 2004.
-As of 2017, ProFume is registered in 21 countries, including the United States, Australia, Canada, Mexico and many countries in Europe.
+As of 2017, ProFume is registered in 21 countries, including Australia, Canada, Mexico and many countries in Europe.
 Douglas Products continues to work on registering ProFume for use in additional countries.